dottxt-ai/cursed/README.md

 ## Examples of cursed language model code

 - [worldsim](https://worldsim.nousresearch.com/) is a great example of cursed code.
-It lets you explore a world that doesn't exist in a way that invites constant curiousity.
+It lets you explore a world that doesn't exist in a way that invites constant curiosity.
 Amazing work by the Nous team.
 - [Python.jl](https://pretalx.com/juliacon2024/talk/ZH3JN3/) in the Julia world overrode the Julia REPL to attempt to evaluate python expressions before Julia ones, which made this hideous (but cool) python + julia nightmare blend.
 It also surprisingly works very well.
 - [this rust code](https://github.com/loyston500/cursed-codes/blob/main/rust/hello.rs) is gross as hell
 - [rockstar](https://codewithrockstar.com/) is an esoteric programming language where you write code in the form of hair metal power ballads